23 February 2021

 Council launches competency framework for advisers

-The Equity Release Council (the Council) has today launched a new competency framework to support financial advisers in their professional development, in the equity release and later life lending market.
+The Equity Release Council (the Council) has today launched a new competency framework to support financial advisers in their professional development, in the equity release market.

 The framework provides an educational syllabus with three pathways based on advisers’ levels of experience.
 It is designed to guide their development journey by benchmarking their knowledge and skills as well as signposting materials to support their progress.